The path to an hATTR amyloidosis diagnosis

 Armed with your knowledge of potential symptoms and family history, it’s time to discuss hATTR amyloidosis with your doctor.

-Conditions with symptoms similar to those of hATTR amyloidosis
+Conditions with symptoms similar to that of hATTR amyloidosis

 This list may not be all-inclusive.